kelseykap/kelseykap.github.io/index.md

 layout: default
 ---

-## **Hello**, I recently graduated with a M.S. in Computer Science from the University of Delaware.
+## **Hello**, I am a M.S. in Computer Science graduate, specialising in Computer Vision and remote sensing.

 * * *

 ## Research
-For the last two years, I worked as a Research Assistant at [VIMS Lab](http://vims.cis.udel.edu/).
+During my time completing my Master's at the University of Delaware, I worked as a Research Assistant at [VIMS Lab](http://vims.cis.udel.edu/).
-My focus was on the development of novel algorithms for the fine-scale motion analysis of Arctic sea ice from remote sensing data, using a traditional Computer Vision approach.
+My research focused on the development of novel algorithms for the fine-scale motion analysis of Arctic sea ice from remote sensing data, using a traditional Computer Vision approach.

 My research interests and expertise include **Computer Vision**, **sea ice analysis** and **remote sensing**.